 Not that long ago, photographers had to build these setups themselves.
 For example, I once used custom boxes made by cutting a hole in a Pelican case and mounting a lens filter on the front.
 Before that, I simply put my camera on a tripod, put a plastic baggie over it, and hoped for the best.
 (If you want to go DIY, there are detailed guides online.)

-Luckily, today, several companies, including Cognisys, Camtraptions, and TrailMaster, have introduced complete kits that make it a lot simpler.
-As the foundation of my setup now, I use the Cognisys Scout Camera Box ($599), which contains the necessary electronics and room for an extra battery.
+Luckily, today, several companies, including Cognisys and Camtraptions, have introduced equipment that makes it a lot simpler.
+As the foundation of my setup now, I use the Cognisys Scout Camera Box ($499), which contains the necessary electronics and room for an extra battery.
 You can use any camera that has an external shutter release port.
 The box is programmed using an app, and you have fine control over options like the time windows when the camera is active.

 Inside of the box, I use a Sony A7s camera with one of a few wide-angle lenses.
 With wider lenses, you can get closer and more intimate images; slightly longer lenses are better for more sensitive subjects where you can’t set up too close.
 I prefer Sony Alpha cameras because of their true silent shooting mode—they’re less likely to startle your subject.
 I bought these cameras on eBay; because you’re leaving your equipment unsupervised, camera trapping is inherently risky (bears, thieves, extreme weather events).
 Start out with second-hand or less expensive equipment.